 (2) A prosecution for an offence against this Act cannot be commenced except by or with the approval of the chief executive officer of the department of the Public Service principally assisting the Minister to administer the provision that creates the offence.

-[Section 61D inserted by No. 44 of 2008 s.
+[Section 61D inserted: No. 44 of 2008 s.
 40.]

 61. Evidentiary matters